isc-projects/kea/doc/sphinx/arm/quickstart.rst

             $ apk add isc-kea-dhcp6

-or every single Kea-related package, including development headers, debug symbols, and premium hooks (if available):
+or ALL Kea-related packages, including development headers, debug symbols, and premium hooks (if available):

 .. list-table::